11 Ways To Positively Stand Out During a Job Interview

 Ask pointed questions to the interviewer to help you determine if it's the right position for you.
 Companies like answering questions because asking them shows your inclination to understand key details about the position.
 Stick to asking questions associated with job responsibilities and qualifications.
 Bring a list of questions to ask the interviewers and check to see if they want to know more about your skills and experience.

-Here are additional questions to ask an interviewer:
+Here are some questions to ask an interviewer:

-- Can you discuss how your role has changed since you've started working for the organization?
+Can you discuss how your role has changed since you started working for the organization?

-Give the interviewer your undivided attention by sitting straight and giving them eye contact.
+Give the interviewer your undivided attention by sitting up straight and making eye contact.
+Be aware of the interviewer's cues if eye contact is not preferred.
 These signals show that you're engaged with the interviewer and you're intrigued by the information they're providing to you.
 Take deep breaths to remain calm and focused on the interviewer when answering their questions.

 10. Engage in casual conversation